a-lurker/a-lurker.github.io/docs/miscellaneous-code-examples.md

 - USER
 - PW

-And call the function as seen in the code below:   sendMessage (sentTo, subjectLine, message).
+And call the function as seen in the code below:   sendEmail (sentTo, subjectLine, message).

 With these values set as needed:
 - sentTo